Mahesh-100/CODTECH_Task1/README.md

 2. Installation:

 To run the Calculator program:
-1.Ensure you have Java Development Kit (JDK) installed on your system.
+1. Ensure you have Java Development Kit (JDK) installed on your system.
-2.Download the Calculator.java file.
+2. Download the Calculator.java file.
-3.Open a command prompt or terminal.
+3. Open a command prompt or terminal.
-4.Navigate to the directory containing the Calculator.java file.
+4. Navigate to the directory containing the Calculator.java file.
-5.Compile the program using the command: 'javac SimpleCalculator.java' 6.Run the program using the command: 'java SimpleCalculator'
+5. Compile the program using the command: 'javac SimpleCalculator.java'
+6. Run the program using the command: 'java SimpleCalculator'

 3. Code Explanation: